 Peptides: The "Biohacker’s Secret" or a Real Healing Tool?

 If you spend five minutes on health social media, you’ve probably seen the word Peptides.
-They are being hailed as everything from "the fountain of youth" to "the ultimate weight loss secret."
+They are being hailed as everything from the fountain of youth to the ultimate weight loss secret.

 What Exactly is a Peptide?